-Historically there have been several chemical dating methods that have been applied to human history.
+Historically there have been several chemical dating methods which have been applied to human history.
 C14 has been and probably is the most widely utilized.
 Potassium-Argon is sometimes employed, even for the short time-span of human history.
 Uranium Isotope (not to be confused with Uranium-Lead) shows promise: it relies on decay of one isotope of Uranium to another.
 Uranium is a component of minerals such as occur in teeth, shells, and coral.
 This method, and several others broadly of the same category, find use if circumstances are suited to them.
 A range of newer, quantum-age techniques are being developed.
 These are not radioactive decay methods as such but are a broad range of techniques purporting to discover an object's age by analyzing the amount of sub-atomic disturbance remaining from past events.
 Luminescence techniques, and Electron Spin Resonance, are included here.
 They seek to determine age by measuring the residual effects of natural radiation of all relevant types - e.g., radioactive particles, cosmic rays, even sunlight - on the sample.
 Natural radiation has something of a cumulative effect upon the behaviour of subatomic particles in, say, a bone or pottery sample, thus perhaps giving an indication of the time-span over which the object existed.
 Such innovative lines of enquiry may yet be a key to building a time framework for archaeology.

 Methods such as these certainly have potential.
 In all cases accurate calibration is essential, and is sought.
 C14 is widely regarded as authoritative above most if not all other methods because it has been at least partly calibrated, is relatively easy to apply, and samples containing carbon are easy to find.
 It potentially can date specimens 40 or more(?) thousand years old.
 Can we be certain of its reliability, for dates prior to approximately 2,500BC - the limit set by the oldest C14-testable (organic) artifacts of certified age, from ancient Egypt?